Griatch/evscaperoom/README.md

 - [Evscaperoom Dev blog (part 1)](http://evennia.blogspot.com/2019/05/creating-evscaperoom-part-1.html)
 - [Evscaperoom Dev blog (part 2)](http://evennia.blogspot.com/2019/05/creating-evscaperoom-part-2.html)

 ## Live demo

 While you can easily set up and run this with your own Evennia install, the Evscaperoom is also playable in full on the [official Evennia demo server](https://demo.evennia.com/).
 Just make an account, log in and write `evscaperoom` in the first location!

+> Note: The version in the EVennia demo is more up-to-date than the one in this repo since that's the live place where people find bugs - and I can't be arsed to set up a git subrepo inside the other repo - I always mess those up.
+So if you really want the latest version with latest bug fixes you are better off looking at the code embedded into the demo at https://github.com/evennia/evdemo/tree/master/evdemo/evscaperoom

 # Introduction